Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 Availability

-Fixed wireless internet technologies depict great potential to connect rural areas with a high-speed internet service.
+Fixed wireless internet technologies have a great potential to connect rural areas with a high-speed service.

 Fixed wireless does not require an elaborate wired infrastructure.
-This incentivizes service providers to cover larger areas at relatively lower cost.
-And attracts local and regional initiatives too.
+So providers are able to cover larger areas at relatively lower cost.
+It also attracts local and regional initiatives.

-Coverage is thus expanding fast across the U.S., and approximately two-thirds of the country now has access to fixed wireless from a variety of providers.
+Coverage is thus expanding fast across the U.S., and now stands at about 46%.

 High speed internet across the US globe photo